ncbi/GNorm2/README.md

 1. Preparing the files for process

 GNorm2 is designed to process various file in structured formats such as BioC-XML and PubTator.
-Please download the example files ([Example](https://www.ncbi.nlm.nih.gov/CBBresearch/Lu/Demo/tmTools/download/GNorm2/examples.tar.gz)) for testing.
+Please download the example files ([Example](https://www.ncbi.nlm.nih.gov/CBBresearch/Lu/Demo/tmTools/download/GNorm2/examples.tar.gz)) and copy the files into the input folder for testing.

 2. Run GNorm2